 Does Section 1071 affect my LOC approval chances?

-No. Section 1071 is a data collection and transparency law, not a credit decisioning rule.
-Lenders are explicitly prohibited from using demographic data — race, sex, ethnicity — in their credit decisions.
-The firewall requirement keeps demographic information separate from underwriting personnel until after a decision is made.
-Your qualification is determined by the same financial criteria it always was.
+No. Section 1071 is a data collection and transparency law.
+Lenders are explicitly prohibited from using demographic data in credit decisions.
+The firewall keeps demographic information separate from underwriting personnel.

 Is demographic disclosure required under Section 1071?

-Lenders must ask the questions, but your response is voluntary.
-You can decline to provide any or all demographic information.
-If you decline, the lender may record observed demographics based on visual observation or surname — a regulatory requirement when applicants refuse — but your refusal is documented and cannot penalize your application.
+Lenders must ask, but your response is voluntary.
+You can decline any or all information.
+If you decline, the lender may record observed demographics, but your refusal is documented and protected.

 What is a "covered financial institution" under Section 1071?

-Any entity that originated 100 or more covered credit transactions to small businesses in each of the two preceding calendar years.
-This includes banks, credit unions, online lenders, fintechs, and non-bank lenders — any institution making qualifying small business credit products above the threshold, regardless of charter type or whether they operate online or in branches.
+Any entity that originated 100+ credit transactions to small businesses in two preceding years.
+This includes banks, credit unions, online lenders, and fintechs, regardless of charter type.

 When did Section 1071 take effect?